gemini-testing/html-reporter/README.md

 * **errorPatterns** (optional) - `Array` - error message patterns are used:

   * to show more understandable information about matched error;
-  * in 'Group by error' mode.
+  * in 'Group by' mode with selected 'error' key.

   Array elements must be one of the types: